aydakikio/DialogueQuest/README.md

 Donation Ways:

-   * Share our project with others: It will help us to make Dialogue Quest more accesassible for more developers around the world.
+   * Share our project with others

    * BitCoin: